Ravio partners with Comp to bring you trusted Brazil benchmarks

 Unlike Mercer’s global salary benchmarks, Compensation IQ is a data aggregator – combining benchmarks from user uploads, job posting ranges, and Mercer itself.

 Subsequently, its compensation data isn’t real-time or highly reliable as up-to-date, accurate benchmarks from modern salary benchmarking tools like Ravio.
-The sources Compensation IQ draws from are either annual and error-prone (Mercer) or unverified and inconsistent (job postings) — making data less relevant for fast-moving tech companies.
+The sources Compensation IQ draws from may be subject to human error and lagging due to the data collection process (salary surveys), or unverified and inconsistent (job postings) – making data less relevant for fast-moving tech companies.

 In terms of compensation management features, Mercer doesn’t provide automated job mapping, while Compensation IQ does.
 It also integrates with HRIS to compare internal salaries with external data, though not to build a real-time dataset.